 Azilsartan and chlorthalidone may also be used for purposes not listed in this medication guide.

 Do not use if you are pregnant.
-Stop using this medicine and tell your doctor right away if you become pregnant.
-Azilsartan and chlorthalidone can cause injury or death to an unborn baby.
+Stop using the medicine and tell your doctor right away if you become pregnant.
+Ask your doctor about a blood pressure medication that is safer to use during pregnancy.

 Before taking this medicine

 You should not use this medicine if you are allergic to azilsartan or chlorthalidone, or if you are unable to urinate.